Za'aba Spelling: Background

-The first major orthographic reform of Malay Rumi Script was initiated by a British scholar administrator, Richard James Wilkinson in 1904, from which the Wilkinson spelling or 'Romanised Malay Spelling' was introduced, and became the official system widely used in all British colonies and protectorates in Malaya, Singapore and Borneo.
-Following the growth in the use of Malay in the education system funded by the colonial administration, efforts to improvise the Rumi spelling system were undertaken by various organizations, including the notable Sultan Idris Teachers College.
-In 1924, after 20 years in use, the Wilkinson orthography was improvised further in a reform initiated by a linguist Zainal Abidin Ahmad at the Sultan Idris Teachers College.
-Over the years, the system was progressively improvised and was applied in a series of pedoman bahasa ('guide to language') published by the college.
-Among several publications that applied this orthography include Ilmu Bahasa Melayu Penggal 1 (1926), Pelita Bahasa Melayu Penggal 1 (1941), Daftar Ejaan Jawi-Rumi (1949), of which all of them were written by Za’aba.
+The first major orthographic reform of the Malay Rumi Script was initiated by British scholar and administrator Richard James Wilkinson in 1904, introducing the Wilkinson spelling or 'Romanised Malay Spelling', which became the official system widely used in all British colonies and protectorates in Malaya, Singapore and Borneo.
+Following the growth in the use of Malay in the education system funded by the colonial administration, efforts to improve the Rumi spelling system were undertaken by various organizations, including the notable Sultan Idris Teachers College.
+In 1924, after 20 years in use, the Wilkinson orthography was improved further in a reform initiated by the linguist Zainal Abidin Ahmad at the Sultan Idris Teachers College.
+Over the years, the system was progressively improved and was applied in a series of pedoman bahasa ('guide to language') published by the college.
+Among several publications that applied this orthography are Ilmu Bahasa Melayu Penggal 1 (1926), Pelita Bahasa Melayu Penggal 1 (1941), Daftar Ejaan Jawi-Rumi (1949), all of which were written by Za’aba.

-By 1930s, the Za'aba spelling became the official orthography used in Malaya and even adopted in the education system and civil administration.
+By the 1930s, the Za'aba spelling became the official orthography used in Malaya and even adopted in the education system and civil administration.
 The Za'aba spelling also gained widespread currency in Brunei and Singapore.
 Following the adoption of the orthography in schools, it was called the Ejaan Sekolah ('school spelling system').
 Despite its official status, the system was continuously challenged throughout the years as other linguists came up with their own suggestions for a reform.

-During World War II, a system known Ejaan Fajar Asia, after the Fajar Asia ('Dawn of Asia') publishing house, was widely used in Malaya and Indonesia.
+During World War II, a system known as Ejaan Fajar Asia, after the Fajar Asia ('Dawn of Asia') publishing house, was widely used in Malaya and Indonesia.
 Both countries reverted to their respective old systems as soon as the Japanese occupation ended.
-In Malaya however, there were continuous efforts to reform the spelling system.
+In Malaya, however, there were continuous efforts to reform the spelling system.
 In 1956, the Third Malay Congress introduced another spelling system known as the Congress Spelling System, but it was never widely used.
-In 1959, another reform, this time jointly initiated by Malaya and Indonesia under a Cultural Agreement was carried out with the introduction of Malindo system, but the system was scrapped shortly after, following the Indonesia–Malaysia confrontation.
-The Za'aba spelling continued to be used up until 1972, when another major reform took place with the introduction of New Rumi Spelling.
+In 1959, another reform, this time jointly initiated by Malaya and Indonesia under a Cultural Agreement, was carried out with the introduction of the Malindo system, but the system was scrapped shortly after, following the Indonesia–Malaysia confrontation.
+The Za'aba spelling continued to be used up until 1972, when another major reform took place with the introduction of the New Rumi Spelling.